 My computer is having formatting issues, so I apologize if the pictures seem to be in a strange order.
-Also, this is only a fraction of the pics.
-If you want to see the rest, you can check my Facebook account.

 This yummy goodness is nothing but ice and watermelon.
 It costs about a dollar, and I drank my fair share of them.